thobyza/thobyza/README.md

 # Hey, I'm Thoby!

-a Software developer, Digital designer, and Tech enthusiast✨
+<b>a Software developer, Digital designer, and Tech enthusiast<b> ✨

 As someone who was in the Design industry, I'll always have a soft spot for design.
 <br/>